PowerSystemOscillations/PowerSystemOscillations.github.io/README.md

 ## Frequently asked questions
 <a id="faq"></a>

-> I think I found a typo or an error in the book, what should I do?
+> What should I do if I find an error in an analysis script or a typo in the book?

 Please use the
 [Issues feature](https://github.com/PowerSystemOscillations/PowerSystemOscillations.github.io/issues)